-2.3 PowerSynth 2.0 GUI Introduction
+2.3 PowerSynth2 v2.2 GUI Introduction

-Upon running PowerSynth executable, the following welcome window (shown in Figure 15) will appear.
+Upon running PowerSynth executable, the following welcome window (shown in Figure 17) will appear.
 The window has four buttons: (a) Open Website button to access PowerSynth webpage,(b) Open Manual button to open the manual, (c) Create a Macro button to start a new test case flow that will generate a macro script, which can be used later to avoid the tedious GUI flow, and (d) Run PowerSynth 2 to re-run an existing test case using the macro script generated by the Create a Macro flow.

-Figure 15: PowerSynth 2.1 welcome window
+Figure 17: PowerSynth 2.2 welcome window

-PowerSynth 2 user can run PowerSynth in two ways: Creating a new Macro, which is the recommended flow to start any new design optimization; Running an existing Macro, which helps the user to avoid tedious GUI flow when the user wants to run the same project with a little modification.
+PowerSynth 2 v2.2 user can run PowerSynth in two ways: Creating a new Macro, which is the recommended flow to start any new design optimization; Running an existing Macro, which helps the user to avoid tedious GUI flow when the user wants to run the same project with a little modification.
 Both of these flows are described below.

-(a) Create a Macro: Upon clicking on this button, the user will be asked to input the initial layout structure information.
+- (a) Create a Macro: Upon clicking on this button, the user will be asked to input the initial layout structure information. - Design Type: The fields in the window shown in Figure 18 need to be populated.